x64x2/librememe/README.md

-# myfans
+# coomboom

-Scrape media from nhentai.
-Save all photos and videos on your laptop, and view them with a web browser.
+Scrape media from exhentai and gelbooru.
+Save all photos and videos on your pc and view them with a web browser.

-Myfans is for your own enjoyment only.
+> use wisely